SofiaG1l/SC3_VIDI/Bachelor_Students/README.md

 6. Reis BY, Brownstein JS (2010) Measuring the impact of health policies using Internet search patterns: the case of abortion.
 BMC Public Health 10:514. https://doi.org/10.1186/1471-2458-10-514

 #### Other important sources:
-* Wilke, C. Fundamentals of Data Visualization: A Primer on Making Informative and Compelling Figures.
-First edition.
-Sebastopol, CA: O’Reilly Media, 2019.

 *In general, you can find many good books here:*

 * “Home | Bookdown.”
 Accessed February 19, 2024. https://bookdown.org/.

+Such as:

+* Wilke, C. Fundamentals of Data Visualization: A Primer on Making Informative and Compelling Figures.
+First edition.
+Sebastopol, CA: O’Reilly Media, 2019. https://clauswilke.com/dataviz/
+* Legler, Paul Roback and Julie, and Julie Legler.
+Beyond Multiple Linear Regression.
+Chapman and Hall/CRC, 2020. https://bookdown.org/roback/bookdown-BeyondMLR/.